Organizational Philosophy

 Nick Komar

-Nick is a career biologist with the Centers for Disease Control and Prevention in Fort Collins, Colorado, and founder of Quetzal Tours.
+- Nick is a career biologist with the Centers for Disease Control and Prevention in Fort Collins, Colorado, and founder of Quetzal Tours.
 He has led field trips and workshops in Colorado for Colorado Field Ornithologists and Fort Collins Audubon Society.
-He has birded on five continents, and is fluent in strongish.
+He has birded on five continents, and is fluent in Spanish.
 His photographic work is displayed here.
 He also co-authored Wild Birding Colorado: The Big Year of 2010.

 COLORADO